ioannis-koukourakis/quake-style-light-animations-for-the-godot-engine/README.md

 ---

+## Version 2.1.1 changelog
+- Added support for toggle and flicker sounds.
+- Added support for particle effects that sync with flicker and lamp state.
+- Introducing a new handler to control and adjust the brightness of the linked mesh instances material emission.
+- General optimizations.
+- Fixed the .gitignore file to properly include .import data, preventing issues with looping sound in the example scene.
+- Resolved missing audio reference warnings.

+---

 ## Version 2.0 Highlights
 - **Godot 4 Compatible**: Redesigned for Godot 4 (no longer supports Godot 3).
 - **Component-Based Design**: Includes two modular components: